diffpy/diffpy.structure/README.rst

 Support and Contribute
 ----------------------

-`Diffpy user group <https://groups.google.com/g/diffpy-users>`_ is the discussion forum for general questions and discussions about the use of diffpy.structure.
-Please join the diffpy.structure users community by joining the Google group.
-The diffpy.structure project welcomes your expertise and enthusiasm!

 If you see a bug or want to request a feature, please `report it as an issue <https://github.com/diffpy/diffpy.structure/issues>`_ and/or `submit a fix as a PR <https://github.com/diffpy/diffpy.structure/pulls>`_.
-You can also post it to the `Diffpy user group <https://groups.google.com/g/diffpy-users>`_.

 Feel free to fork the project and contribute.
 To install diffpy.structure in a development mode, with its sources being directly used by Python